MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.39	(2022/02/14)
+  - Add: More Microsoft marketplace images; Optional and currently experimental*: Notify users to log off and on again to consolidate sessions in multi-session environments (consolidation is then done with the depth-first load balancer)
 - 1.0.1.38	(2022/02/08)
   - Add: Date of the creation of a session host is stored in the database; Change: The load in the host pool view (last 12h) are now stored high efficiently to increase the performance if you have a lot of host pools (50+) - *Note:* The update will reset the 12h charts
 - 1.0.1.37	(2022/02/01)